pramsey/pramsey.github.io/_posts/2020-12-16-waiting-postgis-31-3.md

 ![Precision reduction]({{ site.images }}/2020/eu_precision_reduce.gif)

 The new "gridSize" parameter determines the size of the grid to snap to when generating new outputs.
-This can be used both to generate new geometries, and also to precision reduce existing geometries, just be unioning a geometry with an empty geometry.
+This can be used both to generate new geometries, and also to precision reduce existing geometries, just by unioning a geometry with an empty geometry.

 ## Inscribed Circle

 As always, there are a few random algorithmic treats in each new GEOS release.
-For 3.9, there is the "inscribed circle", which finds the large circle that can be fit inside a polygon (or any other boundary).
+For 3.9, there is the "inscribed circle", which finds the largest circle that can be fit inside a polygon (or any other boundary).

 ![Vancouver Island inscribed circle]({{ site.images }}/2020/inscribed-circle.png)

-In addition to making a nice picture, the inscribed circle functions as a measure of the "wideness" of a polygon, so it can be used for things like analyzing river polygons to determine the widest point.
+In addition to making a nice picture, the inscribed circle functions as a measure of the "wideness" of a polygon, so it can be used for things like analyzing river polygons to determine the widest point, or placing labels.